-Primary Purpose Wellness Tourists Secondary Purpose Wellness Tourists Wellness is the sole purpose or motivating factor for their trip and destination choice.
-Seek to maintain their wellness or participate in wellness experiences while taking any type of trip.
-Examples Visiting a destination spa (such as Canyon Ranch, Rancho La Puerta, Chiva Som, Ananda, Gwinganna, Lanserhof, etc.) Staying at an ashram for a meditation retreat Taking a weekend spa trip for rejuvenation and stress reduction Traveling to a wellness center for a full-scale executive health checkup Taking a wellness cruise Staying at an eco-spa or jungle spa resort for a week Participating in a yoga retreat that includes healthy food, meditation etc. in a natural setting A business or leisure traveler who actively seeks out healthy accommodations, food, and fitness options during a trip A vacationer at a beach resort who wants to visit the spa and salon a few times during the trip A cruise tourist who specifically selects a ship with extensive spa, beauty, and fitness amenities An adventure tourist who visits an eco-spa after a long day of hiking or biking A tour group traveler who gets a Thai massage or reflexology treatment, or visits a hammam, as part of the tour experience setting
+- Visiting a destination spa (such as Canyon Ranch, Rancho La Puerta, Chiva Som, Ananda, Gwinganna, Lanserhof, etc.) - Staying at an ashram for a meditation retreat - Taking a weekend spa trip for rejuvenation and stress reduction - Traveling to a wellness center for a full-scale executive health checkup - Taking a wellness cruise - Staying at an eco-spa or jungle spa resort for a - Participating in a yoga retreat that includes healthy food, meditation etc. in a natural setting

+- A business or leisure traveler who actively seeks out healthy accommodations, food, and fitness options during a trip - A vacationer at a beach resort who wants to visit the spa and salon a few times during the trip - A cruise tourist who specifically selects a ship with extensive spa, beauty, and fitness amenities - An adventure tourist who visits an eco-spa after a long day of hiking or biking - A tour group traveler who gets a Thai massage or reflexology treatment, or visits a hammam, as part of the tour experience

-$^{13} See www.globalspaandwellnesssummit.org/images/stories/pdf/gss_spasandwellnessreport_final.pdf.$
+13 See www.globalspaandwellnesssummit.org/images/stories/pdf/gss_spasandwellnessreport_final.pdf.